aaronr7734/team-8-project/reports/report-07.md

 ## 2. Project Retrospective

-This week
+This week had the main focus on working on the midterm presentation and starting the conversation about deliverable 4.
+When it came to the midterm presentation, Ceanna not only created the slide document but assigned everyone their own slides.
+The slides that were assigned were Aaron with the Problem Statement, Jennie with the Value Proposition Statement, Jessica with the User Stories, Chase with the Functional Requirements, and Elizabeth with the UML Use Case Diagram where she received assistance from Chase on the presentation side of it.
+A similar situation with Ceanna, where she did the UML Class Diagram and received assistance from Jennie on the presentation side since it was a lot of information to speak about at once.
+Overall, it was a great team effort, and the presentation ran so smoothly.
+After the presentation, we had our final weekly meeting of the week on Thursday where we reflected on our presentation and spoke about how this upcoming week is going to go.
+We already have a skeleton for our home screen so the front-end is going to make adjustments on appearance and the back-end is going to be working on the functionalities.

 ### **Appreciations**:

-   Elizabeth's Thoughts: I appreciate Chase for his help on the diagram and actively participating in last week's meeting.
+   Elizabeth's Thoughts: I appreciate Chase for his help on the diagram and for actively participating in last week's meeting.

    Ceanna's Thoughts: I appreciate Elizabeth creating the Class User Case diagram.
 It came out perfect.

    Aaron's Thoughts: Appreciate Ceanna for creating and organizing this week's agenda.

    Chase's Thoughts: I appreciate Ceanna for doing a lot of heaving lifting on the agenda and I also appreciate Jessica for designing our home page.

    Jessica's Thoughts: I appreciate Chase for being able to discuss the backend plans and also appreciate Jennie for being an organized manager.

    Jennie's Thoughts: I appreciate Ceanna and Elizabeth for creating and adjusting the diagrams for this week's presentation.